Aslemammad/vitext/README.md

 Vitext uses Vite's building and bundling approach, So it bundles your code in a fast and optimized way.

 ###   💎 Build & Export on fly
-You don't need to wait for HTML exports of your app like Next.js SSG because Vitext exports pages to HTML simultaneously while serving your app, So no `next export`.
+You don't need to wait for HTML exports of your app because Vitext exports pages to HTML simultaneously while serving your app, So no `next export`.

 ###   🚀 Lightning SSR/SSG
 ES modules, Fast compiles and Web workers empower the Vitext SSR/SSG strategy, so you'll have an astonishingly fast SSR/SSG.